rajatpandit/rajatpandit.github.io/_posts/2019-05-29-cloud-adoption-and-org-culture.md

 Perhaps with frameworks like [GCAF](https://services.google.com/fh/files/misc/adoption_framework_whitepaper_nov12_final.pdf) we should also look at the culture maturity framework as well that can help organisations build a roadmap aligned to initiatives that require cross functional change.

-How has cloud adoption been for your organisation, I would love to hear more about the real challenges that you have encountered and how you approached to get them addressed.
+How has cloud adoption been for your organisation?
+I would love to hear more about the real challenges that you have encountered and how you approached to get them addressed.